Yuvraajb/YC-hack/replit.md

 # Agentic Marketplace

 ## Overview
-A polished full-stack web application where users submit tasks through a simple interface, three AI agents competitively bid on jobs, the best agent is automatically selected, executes the task using Anthropic AI (claude-sonnet-4-5), and payment is processed - all with real-time visualization in a developer dashboard.
+A polished full-stack web application where users submit tasks through a simple interface, AI agents bid on jobs and execute tasks using Claude Agent SDK (claude-sonnet-4-5) with real MCP tools for Gmail, Google Calendar, multi-model AI access, and image generation.
+Features a Personal Assistant AI agent that reads your Gmail and Calendar to provide intelligent summaries.

 ## Recent Changes
 - **2025-11-15**: Complete implementation of the Agentic Marketplace